Safety & Emergency Preparedness

 We practice earthquake drills, “Drop, Cover & Hold On” and a complete evacuation two times each school year at all of our schools.

 Distant Tsunami: A Distant Tsunami is caused by an earthquake far away, which we do not feel, from an earthquake in Alaska, Japan or elsewhere.
 There is typically 4 or more hours warning of a Distant Tsunami before tsunami waves arrive onshore.
 All of our schools are equipped with NOAA Weather Alert Radios in order to receive immediate alerts of a distant tsunami warning or advisory for our area.
-Our Distant Tsunami Plan helps guide decision making regarding Distant Tsunami watches, warnings, and advisories.
+Our Distant Tsunami Plan helps guide decision-making regarding Distant Tsunami watches, warnings, and advisories.

 NOAA Tsunami Ready Supporter: In July 2013, Lincoln County School District was the first school district, nation-wide, to achieve the National Oceanic and Atmospheric Administration’s (NOAA) TsunamiReady (TR) Supporter status due to our high level of tsunami awareness and preparedness.